firoagni/ai-development-tutorials/ai_solution_building_guide.md

 [From Langchain:](https://blog.langchain.com/how-to-think-about-agent-frameworks/)

-> <em> If your application does not require all of these features [memory management, humand-on-the-loop mechanism, debugging and  observability for LLMs etc.], and/or if you want to build them yourself, then you may not need one [Framework].
+> <em> If your application does not require all of these features [memory management, human-on-the-loop mechanism, debugging and  observability for LLMs etc.], and/or if you want to build them yourself, then you may not need one [Framework].
 Some of them (like short term memory) aren’t terribly complicated.
 Others of them (like human-on-the-loop, or LLM specific observability) are more complicated.</em>

 ### Reference
 - https://www.anthropic.com/engineering/building-effective-agents